vermont42/ProgrammaticLayout/README.md

 }
 ```

 This is an example of why, when converting an app from IB to PL, the developer should initially comment out, not delete, code.
-The code above is identical to the IB-based code except for the fact that `table` is now owned by `breedBrowseView`, not implicit `self`.
+The code above is identical to the IB-based code except for the fact that `table` is now owned by `breedBrowseView`, not `self`.

 14\.
 In order to populate the cat table, add the following line to the end of `BreedBrowseVC.loadView()`: